Our Beginner Tool List

 Any kind of machine or press- These can be nice, but I don’t own any and it’s not impossible to do good leatherwork with them.
 For example, die cut leather isn’t the only way to get a good, beautiful edge.
 Improving your knife skills will get you there, so don’t worry if these things are not in your budget

 I may elaborate on my experience with common hardware, leather dyes, burnishing tips, general advice for beginners, and miscellaneous shop tricks in future blog posts.
-Stick around or sign up for our newsletter (I will try not to use it to bombard you with nonsense) to be notified of new posts.
-I hope this was helpful to somebody and if there’s any way I can help, feel free to reach out and I’ll tell you anything you want to know.
+Stick around or sign up for our newsletter to be notified of new posts.
+I hope this was helpful to somebody and if there’s any way I can help, feel free to reach out (mooneyleather@gmail.com) and I’ll tell you anything you want to know.

 Good luck!